Residential Treatment Program

 Focus on Getting Well and Sober

-Counselors meet with you individually and in group settings to guide inpatient recovery.
+Counselors meet with you individually and in group settings to guide your recovery.
 We offer a broad range of services, including Partial Hospitalization, Intensive Outpatient and Outpatient services.

 At Arrow Passage Recovery we take care of the enrollment process.
 We will deal with the insurance company, the travel arrangements, the FMLA paperwork, and other details to allow you to focus on recovery.

-Constant medical care provided during inpatient treatment helps guard against relapse.
+Constant medical care provided during residential treatment helps guard against relapse.
 Our clinicians provide necessary medicine and medical expertise to ease cravings and withdrawals.

 Withdrawal symptoms aren’t pleasant for any drug, but some substances require medical supervision due to potentially dangerous and sometime fatal withdrawal symptoms.
 Lethal withdrawals are linked to drugs like synthetic opiates, benzodiazepines, alcohol and heroin.

-During inpatient rehab Arrow Passage Recovery, you will have access to 24-hour medical attention.
+During residential treatment at Arrow Passage Recovery, you will have access to 24-hour medical attention.
 This attention can mean the difference between relapse and recovery.

 - Have a stable and safe living environment